 In my mind, for her to understand the power of her choice is unquestionably one of the most significant gateways she will ever pass through.
-I want her to realise that this is what makes her human, and what allows her to give another human their dignity – to nurture humanity in the world around her.
-She is a real, infinitely unique, beautiful, powerful and influential entity in the universe, and her ability to believe that strikes at the very core of identity.
+I want her to realize that this is what makes her human, and what allows her to give another human their dignity – to nurture humanity in the world around her.
+She is an infinitely unique, beautiful, powerful and influential entity in the universe, and her ability to believe that strikes at the very core of identity.
 Perhaps above all other features of identity is that she is a human being, and she can choose to believe that or not.
 But also this: she is made from the stuff of perfection, filled with the essence of beauty, directed by the power of resurrection, and surrounded by a never-ending love.
-And I’m only referring to her family – I haven’t even started to describe what she has the choice to believe about God.
+And this is primarily a reference to the family surrounding her… there is so much more I wish for her to understand about God!
 I want her to know that she can choose to move, or not move, to give or take, to build or break, to submit or lead, to fulfil the role of sister, or not.
 I want her to be happy, so I am teaching her that she can choose.
-Of course, this will allow her to choose and fail, choose to believe lies and choose to abdicate her will.
+Of course, this will allow her to choose poorly, choose to believe lies and choose to abdicate her will.
 But I sense that I am giving her her humanity – the dignity to choose.

 There’s an inevitable struggle which I already know is part of a human’s lot which she is yet to perceive.
 It’s that journey of self-discovery, and finding peace in a crazy-beautiful world which sometimes seems to be born of darkness.
 For now, she needs to understand and accept that as a little girl under our care, “sometimes she chooses, sometimes we choose.”
 But that is just temporary until she takes her own path.
 I want her to know that in time, she is going to be faced with a government, an ideology, a religion, a peer group, an identity theory, a personal insecurity, a destructive primal instinct – some faux power which is trying coerce and crush her – and she is going to stare that bully* down and say, “I am a child of power.
 And for me, you NEVER choose.
 I choose.”

-* “bully” is a term which doesn’t do justice to the anger that rages within me at times towards the powers that can push their self-interested, annihilationist evil upon individuals.
-In fact in the original draft of this blog I used a different word which you could discover by watching the movie Good Will Hunting, the “you don’t want to hear that” scene where Will (Matt Damon) offloads onto Skylar (Minnie Driver) about his true past, and uses that choice slur to describe the person who stabbed him.
-I ultimately believe that God controls all, and so I’ve chosen this euphemism to reflect my hope at the best of times, rather than my rage at the worst.
+* “bully” is a term which doesn’t do justice to the anger that can rage within me towards the powers and authorities that can push their self-interested, annihilationist evil upon individuals.
+In fact, the original draft of this blog read more like the break-up scene in the movie Good Will Hunting, the “you don’t want to hear that” scene where Will (Matt Damon) offloads onto Skylar (Minnie Driver) about his true past, and calls his abuser more than just a bully!
+I ultimately believe that God controls all that happens in this world, so I’ve toned it down, hoping to reflect my hope at the best of times, rather than my rage at the worst! ☺